sergyDwhiz/textnorm/README.md

 # Text Normalization - Cardinal Numbers

-Converts numbers from 0-1000 to words using FST approach.

 ## What it does

-It takes numbers in text and writes them out in plain language:
+This code takes numbers in text and writes them out in plain language:
 E.g:
 - "I have 3 dogs" becomes "I have three dogs"
 - "Room 42" becomes "Room forty two"